JakeC007/JakeC007.github.io/ai-safety.md

         <div class="as-aud-card">
           <div class="as-aud-kicker" data-copy="AS-AUD-2-KICKER">Policymakers &amp; regulators</div>
           <p data-copy="AS-AUD-2-BODY">
-            Empirical grounding for youth AI provisions.
-I have filed comments with the FTC and the EDPB, and my K&ndash;12 fieldwork is the kind of evidence rulemaking records tend to lack.
+            I can provide empirical grounding for youth AI provisions.
+I have filed comments with the FTC and the EDPB, and my K&ndash;12 fieldwork is the kind of evidence that rulemaking records often lack.
           </p>
           <a href="/research" class="as-aud-link" data-copy="AS-AUD-2-LINK">Read the comments &rarr;</a>
         </div>